zynayumi/libzynayumi/README.md

 - **Seq noise period 0 to 15**: relative noise period.
 Ranges from -32 to +32.

+- **Seq ringmod pitch 0 to 15**: relative ringmod pitch in semitone.
+Ranges from -48 to +48.

 - **Seq ringmod depth 0 to 15**: depth of the ring modulator.
 The final depth is obtained by multiplying it with *RingMod depth*.
   Ranges from 0 to 15.